 Scott Moore earned B.A. and M.A. degrees in English from California State University, Chico, where he taught courses in literature, composition, and rhetoric in writing.
 During his stay in Northern California, he also spent time as a writing tutor, and worked as a technical writer for the CSU Research Foundation.
-Having recently defended his dissertation on the failure of meritocracy in nineteenth-century U.S. literature, Scott is set to receive his Ph.D. in English from Brandeis in August 2013, and currently teaches Composition in the university writing program.
-He is also TESOL certified, and has taught Analytical Writing for Brandeis’s Gateway Scholars Program, as well as sections of the University Writing Seminar engaging topics such as the frontier in the American imaginary, and the manifestation of aristocracy in American literature and culture.
+Defending his dissertation on “The Failure of Meritocracy” in nineteenth-century U.S. literature, Scott received his Ph.D. in English from Brandeis in August 2013, and currently teaches Composition in the university writing program.
+He is also TESOL certified, and has taught Analytical Writing for Brandeis’s Gateway Scholars Program, as well as sections of the University Writing Seminar, engaging topics such as the frontier in the American imaginary, and the manifestation of aristocracy in American literature and culture.
 He is a repeat contributor to ESQ’s “Year in Conferences” project, has published work in ATQ, and has a forthcoming piece on Billy Budd set to appear in a volume titled, Facing Melville, Facing Italy: Democracy, Cosmopolitanism, Translation.

 Lisa Rourke received her B.A. in Economics from Wellesley College and her MBA from the Wharton School.
 More recently, she received her PhD in English Literature in May 2014 from Brandeis, where she wrote her dissertation on the role of the author in literary criticism.
 Lisa has taught Composition and the University Writing Seminar for the past six years.
 Her UWS classes have addressed topics including science and the supernatural and the nature/nurture debates illustrated in such works as Mary Shelley’s Frankenstein and Henry James’s The Turn of the Screw.
 In addition, she has taught a literature course on early detective fiction and is co-teaching an American history and literature class in the fall of 2014.